seikosha/language-test-page/README.md

 ### **About**

-This project is built for analyze a text which users enter, and returns a result.
+This project is built for analyze a url which users enter, and returns a result.

 ### **API used**

 I used the Aylien API, which is a text analyzer of natural language processing, to finish this project.
-With its language detection function, you can simply type in the text and the website will return the reulst of which language you use.
+With its language sentiment detection function, you can simply type in the url and the website will return the sentiment test results of the url.

 ### **How to use**